marcelpetersen/mobil/_drafts/the-year-in-pictures.md

 ### JANUARY

 2019 started off with a bang.
 Our annual kick-off party was the perfect way to ring in the new year in style.
-Very cool Wunderers in sunglasses abound.
+Very cool people in sunglasses abound.

 ***